 Invest in green infrastructure to reduce the impacts of extreme heat.
 Continue to expand on existing urban forestry programs to increase tree canopy cover in heat-vulnerable neighborhoods can mitigate the urban heat island effect.
+Through all public engagement, participants expressed support for maintaining and building the urban tree canopy, which can provide shade from extreme heat.
 Meanwhile initiatives, like green roofs, reflective surfaces, and cooling gardens with shade structures and water features, can provide additional relief from rising temperatures.

-Plan for emergency preparedness and future longterm resilience.
+Plan for emergency preparedness and future long-term resilience.
 Comprehensive climate adaptation plans that address extreme heat, air quality, flooding and vector-borne disease should be developed in collaboration with diverse stakeholders, including marginalized communities.
-Regular community emergency drills and securing funding for climateresilient infrastructure, such as backup power systems for critical facilities, can enhance the City of Spokane's ability to respond effectively to climate-related emergencies.
+Regular community emergency drills and securing funding for climate-resilient infrastructure, such as backup power systems for critical facilities, can enhance the City of Spokane's ability to respond effectively to climate-related emergencies.